Egypt

 A display with various ideas on how he died.
 3:59

-Next door to the main museum is a reconstructed solar boat for the pharaoh Khufu.
+Next door to the main museum is a reconstructed solar boat found next to the pyramid of the pharaoh Khufu.
 4:28

 Along the front entrance they are still removing the stands etc used for the grand opening.
+The obelisk is for Ramses II.
 4:53

 That evening on our way to dinner we passed by a shop selling alcohol.
 6:31PM